Ma la restaurants in town to ignite your belly

 4. Xiao Long Kan Hotpot

-Open till 6am daily, there’s no excuse to put away your ma la cravings in the wee hours at Xiao Long Kan Hotpot.
+Open till 6am daily, Xiao Long Kan Hotpot satisfies any ma la cravings in the wee hours.
 Originating from Chengdu, Sichuan, the store is decorated in a unique Ba Shu interior decor, with elements such as wooden furniture and carved wooden walls.

 For an indulgent experience, go for the Butter Spicy Hot Pot ($18++).
 As compared to Da Miao, the hot pot is given an additional boost of flavour from ma la butter.
 This gives the hot pot a creamier and richer consistency, but also possibly an earlier appointment to the washroom.